material-motion/material-motion/specifications/runtime.md

 A single Actor instance is created for each *type* of Intention registered to a target.
 This allows Actors to maintain coherent state even when multiple Intentions have been committed.

-Consider the following pseudo-code Transaction involving physical simulation Intentions:
+Consider the following pseudo-code transaction involving physical simulation Intentions:

     transaction = Transaction()
     transaction.add(Friction.on(position), circleView)